egberts/egberts.github.io-src/content/articles/ssh-openssh-bastion-host.md

 3. Always have more than one bastion.
 For example, having a bastion host for each Availability Zone (AZ).
 4. Make sure to configure security groups on private subnets to accept SSH traffic only from the bastion hosts.

-SSH Bastion Server is the most secured of any SSH server configuration: SSH Jump Server or SSH Proxy Server are most useful when used within the enterprise network or non-Internet part of your network (e.g. HomeLAN, small-medium-business network).
+SSH Bastion Server is the most secured of any SSH server configuration: SSH Jump Server or SSH Proxy Server are most useful when used within the enterprise network or non-Internet part of your network (e.g. homeLAN, small-medium-business network).

 Well, maybe except for the proprietary Cloudflare SSH server which also boast secured logging of any and all SSH commands that goes through such a SSH bastion server.